 In addition to classroom learning, students are encouraged to participate in Belmont’s Study Abroad program.
 Read about a few of our undergraduate business students’ experiences below, and click here for answers to Frequently Asked Questions about studying abroad.

-For additional information, including links to business faculty-led trips for 2013, please visit the
+For additional information, including links to business faculty-led trips, please visit the

 Center for International Business Web site.

 “I had traveled abroad numerous times and had thoroughly enjoyable trips, but nothing compares to living in a foreign country.
 You truly are tested on being able to find new ways to do things you could do easily before.
 Even eating is different.
 Living in one new country teaches you how to adapt in almost any situation.
 It is a priceless asset for the future.